-People living with disabilities experience barriers in their day-to-day life which prevent them from accessing sexual and reproductive health services on an equal basis to people living without disabilities.

-The barriers they face fall into three main categories: environmental, institutional and attitudinal.
-However, these three areas are often interlinked-for example our clinics do not have ramps (environmental barrier), this is because our organization doesn't budget for accessibility (institutional barrier), this is because we haven't prioritized the equal rights of persons with disabilities (attitudinal barrier).

-Attitudinal barriers underpin many of the other barriers which have been identified, which is why VCAT activities are a powerful tool for building a disability inclusion mindset.
+- People living with disabilities experience barriers in their day-today life which prevent them from accessing sexual and reproductive health services on an equal basis to people living without disabilities. - The barriers they face fall into three main categories: environmental, institutional and attitudinal.
+However, these three areas are often interlinked-for example, if our clinics do not have ramps (environmental barrier) because our organization doesn't budget for accessibility (institutional barrier), this is because we haven't prioritized the equal rights of persons with disabilities (attitudinal barrier). - Attitudinal barriers underpin many of the other barriers that have been identified, which is why VCAT activities are powerful tools for building a disability inclusion mindset.

+- Flip chart paper

-- Sticky notes or index cards to represent your bricks
+- Sticky notes or index cards to represent bricks

 - Pens

-- Bluetak/masking tape
+- Masking tape

-Preparation required:
+- Trainer tool: Factors affecting access to and uptake of family planning for people with disabilities